Summary

 Examples

-Use a feed based on a field choice
+Process a feed based on a field choice.

-In this example we are using conditional logic to determine if the form data should be sent to one of two payment services, either Authorize.Net or Stripe.
+In this example, we use conditional logic to determine whether the form data should be sent to one of two payment services: Authorize.Net or Stripe.

-First, we add a field to the form which allows the user to choose a payment method.
-We’re going to use a drop down field labeled Gateway with the choices of Authorize.Net and Stripe.
+First, we add a field to the form that allows the user to choose a payment method.
+We will use a drop-down field labeled ‘Gateway’ with the following choices: Authorize.Net and Stripe.

 Then we create a feed for each service via the specific add on’s feed settings page.
-Conditional logic is enabled and the criteria is set so that the gateway equals the appropriate payment method for that feed.
-Click here to view a video demonstration.
+Conditional logic is enabled, and the criteria are set so that the gateway equals the appropriate payment method for that feed.

-When the user is on the form, they will be presented with the Gateway field which allows them to select which payment gateway they wish to use.
-Then when the form is submitted, the conditional logic will determine where the payment information is sent.
-If they select Authorize.Net as the Gateway, then the payment information will be sent to Authorize.Net.
-If they select Stripe as the Gateway, then the payment information will be sent to Stripe.
+When the user is on the form, they will be presented with the Gateway field, which allows them to select which payment gateway they wish to use.
+Then, when the form is submitted, the conditional logic will determine where the payment information is sent.
+If they select PayPal as the Gateway, then the payment information will be forwarded to PayPal.
+If they choose Stripe as the Gateway, then the payment information will be sent to Stripe.

-Process a feed only if a field is not Empty
+Process a feed if a field is not Empty.

-For this case you can use the “is not” operator, leaving the input for the value empty.
+For this case, you can use the “is not” operator, leaving the input field empty (the field value is blank).
 The example below would create a post using an Advanced Post Creation feed only if a field is not empty.